RockLib/RockLib.Logging/docs/LogProcessors.md

 ## LogProcessor

-The abstract `LogProcessor` class implements `ILogProcessor` The `SendToLogProvider` abstract method must be defined.
+The abstract `LogProcessor` class implements `ILogProcessor`.
+The `SendToLogProvider` abstract method must be defined.

-Additionally, the folllowing virtual members provide base functionality, but are available for override, if necessary:
+Additionally, the folllowing virtual members provide base functionality, but are available for override if necessary:

 * `Dispose`
 * `ProcessLogEntry`